 The Tohoku earthquake was one of the most powerful earthquakes in recorded history worldwide.
 It has been estimated that the earthquake shifted the tilt of the earth’s axis and moved Japan a few meters.
 There is no question that nuclear power plant safety must always take local conditions and potential risk factors into consideration.
 Nevertheless, the safety measures and systems for such a violent natural phenomenon were inadequate.
 Could an accident of this severity happen in Finland?

-The safety of the Fortum’s Loviisa power plant, situated in the south coast of Finland, has been developed since the planning of its construction phase and with the help of risk analyzes throughout its forty-year history.
-External factors, such as natural phenomena, have also been comprehensively taken into account in the analyzes.
-Thanks to continuous development, plant modernisations and changes, the Loviisa power plant meets today's safety requirements well.
+The safety of Fortum’s Loviisa power plant, situated in the south coast of Finland, has been developed since the planning of its construction phase and with the help of risk analysis throughout its forty-year history.
+External factors, such as natural phenomena, have also been comprehensively taken into account in the analysis.
+Thanks to continuous development, plant modernisation and changes, the Loviisa power plant meets today's safety requirements well.

 Fortum has systematically developed the safety of its plants for decades.
 The post-Fukushima safety assessment didn’t uncover any factors that would have required immediate measures at Fortum’s Loviisa power plant.
 We work to advance plant safety every day at Loviisa through developing work procedures, implementing plant modernisations and personnel training, for example.
 This is how we create an increasingly robust safety culture.

 Climate change and transitioning to a low-carbon energy system give added importance to reliable and emissions-free electricity production in the future.
-Finnish nuclear power is a safe, reliable, and climate friendly way to produce energy.
-Loviisa nuclear power plant is a significant producer of clean power and enabler of electrification in Finland.
+Finnish nuclear power is a safe, reliable, and climate-friendly way to produce energy.
+Loviisa nuclear power plant is a significant producer of clean power and an enabler of electrification in Finland.